oucs-teaching/cosc349-labs/lab13.md

 - The instructions that follow are adapted from https://kubernetes.io/docs/tutorials/hello-minikube/

+- If you are leaving the dashboard running, you will need to open another terminal window and `vagrant ssh` into the VM running Minikube another time.

 - First create a deployment of the hello-node application.
 The command that follows confirms that the deployment has been fetched.

 ```
-vagrant@ubuntu-xenial:~$ kubectl create deployment hello-node --image=gcr.io/hello-minikube-zero-install/hello-node
+vagrant@ubuntu-xenial:~$ kubectl create deployment hello-node --image=k8s.gcr.io/echoserver:1.4
 deployment.apps/hello-node created
 vagrant@ubuntu-xenial:~$ kubectl get deployments
 NAME         READY   UP-TO-DATE   AVAILABLE   AGE
 hello-node   0/1     1            0           10s
 ```
-- Looking at the pods will show that the hello-node is being created.
+- Looking at the pods may show that the hello-node is still being created, so you can try again until the pod is running.
 ```
 vagrant@ubuntu-xenial:~$ kubectl get pods
 NAME                          READY   STATUS    RESTARTS   AGE
-hello-node-7676b5fb8d-m7xc9   0/1     ContainerCreating   0          20s
+hello-node-7dc7987866-lwps5   1/1     Running   0          47s
 ```
-- You can get a list of recent events:
+- You can get a list of recent events (this event list is out of sync with the lab exercise, but is still indicative):
 ```
 vagrant@ubuntu-xenial:~$ kubectl get events
 LAST SEEN   TYPE     REASON                    OBJECT                             MESSAGE